 The month of Adi, marks the onset of monsoon season in Tamil Nadu.
 Owing to the monsoons, the water level rises in the rivers during this season.
 Hence the month of Adi is favourable for rooting, sowing and planting of seeds and other forms of vegetation.
 Aadi Perukku is therefore celebrated to express gratitude to Nature and also thank Cauvery River.
 Besides, all the perennial river sources of the state of Tamil Nadu including the lakes are also worshipped.
 It is a special festival that is observed in Tamil Nadu and a unique phenomenon of South India.
 Aadi Perukku is also called as ‘Padinettam Perukku’ as ‘Padinettu’ in Tamil means ‘eighteen’ and ‘perukku’ implies ‘a rising’.
 This water ritual is observed predominately by the women folk residing in the state of Tamil Nadu.

-Aadi Perukku 2017 was on August 02 Wednesday
+Aadi Perukku 2018 is on August 03 Friday

 Rituals of Aadi Perukku:

 - On the auspicious day of Aadi Perukku, women worship Goddess Parvati.
 Different forms of rice dishes are prepared and offered to the Goddess.
 Some of the commonly prepared rice dishes that vary in ingredients, colors or flavours include coconut rice, sweet Pongal, curd rice, bahala rice, lemon rice and tamarind rice.
 The devotees also worship the sacred river Mother Cauvery with rice offerings, Akshata and flowers.